 A few people have asked me of my opinion of Progressive Phonics.
 Let me state upfront that this post is not endorsed by Progressive Phonics in any way.
 I write it, because I really like this comprehensive reading program.
 I am not saying that every child is ready to learn to read before 3, but my daughter was definitely interested.
 We did starfall.com since she was under 1 year old, and it’s a wonderful site.
-But Anna was getting bored with the same games, and I was looking for something a bit formal.
+But Smarty was getting bored with the same games, and I was looking for something a bit formal.
 Then I stumbled upon Progressive Phonics and immediately liked what I saw:

 1. The program is completely free.